 Those invited (via promotion on websites and newsletters, weekly publications, etc.) include BCS CONSIG members, other interested BCS members, members of other professional institutions, students and staff of academic institutions and any interested member of the public.

-There is a small attendance fee to cover the cost of catering only as there is no charge to BCS groups for use of the excellent facilities at Southampton Street.
+There is a small attendance fee to cover the cost of catering only as there is no charge to BCS groups for use of the excellent facilities at Moorgate.
 This helps to remove some of the risk as there is no fixed overhead.

 This obviates the need to estimate the number of attendees well in advance; and the requirement for pre-booking ensures that the catering order can be placed a few days before the event based on the number of firm bookings.

 For a trial period during the current financial year, the BCS has kindly funded the CONSIG to put on its events without a charge for refreshments.
 This trial will allow the SG to determine whether this is an improvement over the SG's normal approach of a small charge for refreshments.
 The problem with no charge has been forecasting the level of no-shows and avoiding food waste.
 Attendees are asked to cancel their booking on Eventbrite if they find they cannot attend after having placed a booking.

 Benefits to individuals

 The benefits of attendance include the opportunity to: